ruanchaves/akincanasearch/README.md

 - [ ] Set up a subscriber that will listen to changes on PostgreSQL and will replicate them on Elasticsearch
 - [ ] Configure Elasticsearch to allow API endpoints that will make literal, regexp and partial match queries to the data

-## Front-end
+#### Front-end
 Build an user interface for the REST API.
 - [ ] Loading icon for queries
 - [ ] "No results found" message

 ## Vedabase
-This development will be delayed until
+Development of this project will be delayed until the Bharadwaj Samhita search engine reaches stable stage.

 #### Data Preprocessing